kothasaanvi8/elcfs_protein_complex_modeling/README.md

 See [Using Google Colab with GitHub](https://colab.research.google.com/github/googlecolab/colabtools/blob/main/notebooks/colab-github-demo.ipynb) to learn how to load and run public notebooks directly from GitHub.

+To run the pipeline from start to finish, select *Run all* from the *Runtime* menu located at the top left of each each notebook listed in the order shown under Pipeline Execution.<br>

 Note:
-      *Google provides free resources, but runtimes are temporary, neither guaranteed nor unlimited.
+*Google provides free resources, but runtimes are temporary, neither guaranteed nor unlimited.<br>
-      *Certain configurations may require a paid plan.
+*Certain configurations may require a paid plan.<br>
 *All data is cleared after disconnecting/releasing the runtime.
-Save data to either a local drive or preferred cloud storage.
+Save data to either a local drive or preferred cloud storage.<br>

-To run the pipeline from start to finish, select *Run all* from the *Runtime* menu located at the top left of each each notebook listed in the order shown under Pipeline Execution.<br>

-    Notes:
-      *Directories absent from the repo, due to GitHub storage constraints, e.g., featureData, are created automatically during execution.
+*Directories absent from the repo, due to GitHub storage constraints, e.g., featureData, are created automatically during execution.<br>

 ### Pipeline Execution
 **i.
 Construct feature matrix.ipynb**